Lubin & Meyer PC

 The case settled prior to trial for the full policy limits of $1,000,000.

-Questions about a misdiagnosed cancer?
+Questions about an unnecessary surgery based on a misdiagnosis of cancer?

-Do you have questions about a possible medical malpractice claim?
+Do you have questions about a possible medical malpractice claim involving medical negligence or a misdiagnosed cancer?

 Contact Us - There is no fee or cost to you to have your case evaluated by our qualified medical malpractice attorneys.
 Call 800-866-2889 to speak with an attorney today.